yasirbhutta/yasirbhutta.github.io/matlab/docs/cve.md

 > What is the advantage of using string data types compared to character arrays for storing text data?

-1. Strings can only store a fixed length of text.
+1. [ ] Strings can only store a fixed length of text.
-2. Strings offer built-in functions for various string operations.
-(Correct Answer)
+2. [ ] Strings offer built-in functions for various string operations.
-3. Strings require less memory than character arrays.
+3. [ ] Strings require less memory than character arrays.
-4. There's no significant difference for short text data.
+4. [ ] There's no significant difference for short text data.

 > When working with memory limitations and calculations involving whole numbers, what data type is a good choice?
 1. single
-2. uint16 (Correct Answer)
+2. uint16
 3. string
 4. complex